-This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.
-For details of what to expect where individual pupils are self-isolating, please see the final section of this information.
+This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if children need to learn at home.

 A pupil’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.

 Polperro Primary Academy pupils will have access to Microsoft Teams, a remote learning platform.
 They have had sessions in school on Teams with the support of their teachers and are familiar with how to use it.
-Should pupils need to be educated remotely, they will be invited to join live teams sessions.
-The class blog will outline the following day’s learning and relevant documents will be attached to it.
+Should pupils need to be educated remotely, they will be invited to join live teams sessions wherever possible.
 Workbooks and paper will be available.

 We teach the same curriculum remotely as we do in school wherever possible and appropriate.
 However, we have needed to make some adaptations in some subjects.
 For example, our PE provision is supported by videos and good quality online resources are provided; practical science activities are adjusted to accommodate what reasonably can be carried out at home or links to high quality teaching videos are provided.